will127534/imx585-v4l2-driver/README.md

 ## Special Thanks

-Special thanks to Octopuscinema and Soho-enterprise.
+Special thanks to Soho-enterprise for the additional register info.
 Special thanks to Sasha Shturma's Raspberry Pi CM4 Сarrier with Hi-Res MIPI Display project, the DKMS install script is adapted from the github project page: https://github.com/renetec-io/cm4-panel-jdi-lt070me05000

 ## Prerequisites